Board and committees.

 NOTES: The Publications Committee Chair and the Journal of Poetry Therapy are “permanent positions” held by the editor of the Museletter and the editor of the Journal of Poetry Therapy.

 Committee members can be drawn from membership and do not need to be Board Members.
 We encourage your participation!
+Click here to see the current needs of our committees and for contact information for our chairs.

-2024-2026 BOARD MEMBER BIOS
+2026-2028 BOARD MEMBER BIOS

 President